The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards: Formal Problem Statement

 We frame our task as an MDP defined by a tuple $\mathcal M = \langle \mathcal S, \mathcal A, \mathcal P, s_0, r^{e}, \gamma \rangle$, where $\mathcal S$ represents a set of states $s \in \mathcal S$, $\mathcal A$ represents a set of actions $a \in \mathcal A$, and $\mathcal P(s' | s, a)$ describes the dynamics of the environment. $s_0 \in \mathcal S$ is the initial state and $\gamma \in (0,1)$ is the reward discount factor. $r^{e}(s, a)$ is the environmental reward function.
 An agent's trajectory is a sequence of states and actions $\tau_t = \langle s_{0}, a_{0}, \ldots, s_{t} \rangle$.

 In this work, we focus on a sparse reward setting, where the agent receives a $+1$ reward only when reaching goal states $S_G \subset \mathcal{S}$, and 0 otherwise, with $|S_G| \ll |\mathcal{S}|$.
 This sparse reward setting motivates the use of expert instructions and VLMs to provide auxiliary reward signals for more effective RL.
+Here, it's crucial to note that by VLM, we specifically mean encoder-based VLMs, as opposed to generative VLMs (see \aref{subsubsec:lit_rev_architecture_training_VLM_architecture}).
+For conciseness, we will simply use `VLM' to refer to encoder-based VLMs.

 Specifically, we have a walkthrough $L$ that breaks down a complex task into $n$ expert-defined sub-tasks, each represented by a natural language instruction that is not necessarily atomic and can encompass multiple finer sub-goals ($L = \{l_1, l_2, \ldots, l_n\}$).
 By following these sequential instructions, the agent can navigate from the initial state towards the goal states.
-A dedicated \emph{non-Markovian} VLM-based reward model $r^{v}(\tau_t, l_{m(t)})$ is used to assess how well the agent's trajectory at current time $t$ fulfills an instruction sentence $l_{m(t)}$.
-Here, $m(t)$ is a pointer at time step $t$ that indicates the current instruction the agent is trying to complete\footnote{The use of \emph{non-Markovian} reward functions in MDP has been well-established, particularly through the work on reward machines \citep{Icarte2018UsingRM, Corazza2022ReinforcementLW}.
-For a complete evaluation, we also tested \emph{Markovian} version of VLM reward function (Pixl2R) in our experiments.}.
-The VLM provides auxiliary rewards by evaluating the semantic similarity between $\tau_t$ and $l_{m(t)}$, as illustrated in Figure~\ref{fig:illustration_of_vlm_reward} (see Appendix~\ref{app:detailed_problem_setting} for details).
+A dedicated \emph{non-Markovian} VLM-based reward model\footnote{The use of \emph{non-Markovian} reward functions in MDP has been well-established, particularly through the work on reward machines \citep{DBLP:conf/icml/IcarteKVM18, DBLP:conf/aaai/CorazzaGN22}.
+For a complete evaluation, we also tested \emph{Markovian} version of VLM reward function (Pixl2R) in our experiments.} $r^{v}(\tau_t, l_{m(t)})$ is used to assess how well the agent's trajectory at current time $t$ fulfills an instruction sentence $l_{m(t)}$.
+For the detailed mechanism and the pseudo-code of the existing VLM reward + RL algorithm, please refer to \aref{ireward_procedure}.
+Note that our proposed \textsc{BiMI} reward function uses a different mechanism to determine if instruction $l_{m(t)}$ is completed at time $t$ (explained shortly in \cref{sec:preferring-binary-signal}).
+The VLM provides auxiliary rewards by evaluating the semantic similarity between $\tau_t$ and $l_{m(t)}$, as illustrated in Figure~\ref{fig:illustration_of_vlm_reward}.
+The use of VLM-based reward model transform the original MDP into a shaped MDP \(\widetilde{\mathcal{M}} = \langle \mathcal{S}, \mathcal{A}, \mathcal{P}, s_0, \tilde{r}, \gamma \rangle\), where the reward function becomes \(\tilde{r} = r^{e}(s, a) + r^{v}(\tau_t, l_{m(t)})\).